Action Sports Cinematography: What Skating Teaches Us About Filming Sports

 • Capture reactions, landings, and emotion — not just the shot

 Skate filming teaches you to stay with the athlete, not observe from afar.
-That’s why action-sports-informed cinematography feels more immersive — whether courtside or at a skate spot.
+That’s why action-sports-informed cinematography feels more immersive — whether courtside or at a skatepark.

 Football, Impact, and Controlled Chaos

 Football may look structured, but the moments that matter most — the hits, cuts, and breakaways — happen in fractions of a second.
-Filming Detroit Lions content benefits from the same principles used in skate and action sports:
+Filming teams like the Detroit Lions can benefit from the same principles used in skate and action sports:

 • Reading movement before it explodes